sisinflab/adverse2021/cfp.md

     - Counterfactual reasoning

 ## Submissions
-Manuscripts should be submitted to CIKM’21’s Easychair site in PDF format, using the ACM sigconf template, see [ACM Template](https://www.acm.org/publications/proceedings-template).
+Manuscripts should be submitted via Easychair in PDF format, using the ACM sigconf template, see [ACM Template](https://www.acm.org/publications/proceedings-template).

 To be considered, papers must be received by the submission deadline (see [Important Dates](#important-dates)).
 The short and long papers review process is double-blind.
 The authors must anonymize their submissions.
 Submitted papers will be evaluated according to their originality, technical content, style, clarity, and relevance to the workshop.
-Short and long paper submissions must be original work and may not be under submission to another venue at the time of review.
+Short and long paper submissions must be original work and may not be under submission to other venues at the time of review.
 Accepted papers will be indexed in the CEUR workshop proceedings.
 Authors are invited to submit one of the following types of contributions:
 * Full Papers
 * Short Papers